majbc1999/2048/README.md

 # 2048

-## Description (from Wikipedia)
+## Description

 2048 is a single-player sliding tile puzzle video game written by Italian web developer Gabriele Cirulli.
-The objective of the game is to slide numbered tiles on a grid to combine them to create a tile with the number 2048; however, one can continue to play the game after reaching the goal, creating tiles with larger numbers.
+The objective of the game is to slide numbered tiles on a grid to combine them to create a tile with the number 2048; however, one can continue to play the game after reaching the goal, creating tiles with larger numbers. (from [Wikipedia](https://en.wikipedia.org/wiki/2048_(video_game)))

 ## Goal of the project

 Goals of the project are:
-- implementation of the game (in Java)
+- [x] implementation of the game (in Java)
-- simple settings manager for the game (color scheme, grid size,...)
+- [ ] simple settings manager for the game (color scheme, grid size,...)
-- implementation of AI player (possibly more than one *computer* player)
+- [ ] implementation of AI player (possibly more than one *computer* player)

-## Java description
+## Implementation of the game

-### Getting Started
+The game is represented in class `Game.java` in package `basic`.
+In Java, the game is represented as a simple matrix (`int[N][N] board`), with `N` representing game size (for example, `N=4` means our game will run on a 4x4 board).
+Class `Game` also contains methods `moveUp`, `moveDown`, `moveLeft` and `moveRight`: they serve to complete moves and change the board accordingly.
+Method `status` gives feedback on the current game status (whether it is game over or not).
+Method `spawnRandomNumber` spawns 2 (probability 90%) or 4 (10%) in a random empty space on the board.

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+The `gui` package provides user interface for the game.
+Class `Frame.java` extends JFrame and is used as main window.
+The class `Panel.java` extends JPanel and is used to draw the game.
+Both JFrame and JPanel are components of Swing (a GUI widget toolkit for Java).

-### Folder Structure
+In the `ai` package we will have different classes, each representing a different computer method, that tries to solve the game.

-The workspace contains two folders by default, where:
+## Variants

-- `src`: the folder to maintain sources
+Although official game runs in the 4x4 grid, size will be selectable.
+Interesting aspect of the final analysis will be how different solving methods behave in different sizes.

-- `lib`: the folder to maintain dependencies
+As per game modes, we will implement 2 similar game modes: *Classic* and *Endless*. *Classic* ends when user reaches 2048 with a win. *Endless* cannot be won as we chase biggest number possible.
+Note although that in spite of the name, the game cannot run forever: for example, biggest number that we can reach in 4x4 game is [131072](https://qph.fs.quoracdn.net/main-qimg-432256feb5c92d2a35549f120d03dbca).

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+## Game settings

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+(to be added when implemented)

-### Dependency Management
+## Solving programs

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+(to be added when implemented)